EU Unveils Plan To Counter US Green Subsidies, China Competition - UrduPoint

 Environmentalists criticised the EU's plan, saying the measures did not go far enough.

-"Green subsidies are good but not enough to have a meaningful effect on climate.
-Without cutting fossil fuel subsidies, pricing carbon properly and introducing measures to reduce demand, these financial efforts will be toothless," Luke Haywood, head of climate policy at the European Environmental Bureau, said in a statement.
+"Green subsidies are good but not enough to have a meaningful effect on climate," said Luke Haywood, head of climate policy at the European Environmental Bureau.

-Von der Leyen last month also slammed "aggressive attempts" by China to persuade Europe's clean technology companies to relocate and take advantage of its cheaper labour and more lenient regulations.
+"Without cutting fossil fuel subsidies, pricing carbon properly and introducing measures to reduce demand, these financial efforts will be toothless."